na-na-hi/renget/archive/how2playba.md

 Don't buy the reports or credits, they really really suck.
 You can buy the drinks and farm commissions for a better efficiency
 Consider bringing Shizuko to 3* when a Shirokuro raid is approaching.

+If you ever want to unlock any of the 3\*s available that's fine, theyre just very very niche.
+Don't expect them to be good.

 In case you didn't realise, you can refresh the pvp shop with pvp coins, NOT with pyros.
 This way you get to buy out the pvp drinks 4x
 ![How to refresh the shop](https://i.imgur.com/T9Wf7p5.png)